Sudharsan-3/Projects-with-and-without-DB/README.md

 Book Monitor,Permalist Project,+Family+Travel+Tracker ,
-The above files are nedds to use an POSTGRES as an sata base and i gave you the query for the postgres After Creating an db table then you need to connect the database with the express server the name, pass,etc,
+The above files are nedds to use an POSTGRES as an data base and i gave you the query for the postgres table on the project folder with name of querry
+After Creating an db table then you need to connect the database with the express server the name, pass,etc,

 Installing Packages